BOC-3 vs FMCSA L&I: the filing vs the system that receives it

 Is FMCSA L&I a website I log into?

 No. The L&I system is the FMCSA back-end licensing & insurance database that receives BOC-3 and BMC-91/BMC-84/BMC-85 filings from registered process-agent providers and insurance providers.
-Carriers do not file directly with L&I — only registered providers with current Form BOC-91 (process agents) or §387 standing (insurance) submit electronically.
+Carriers do not file directly with L&I - only registered providers with current FMCSA process-agent registration (process agents under 49 CFR §366.4) or §387 standing (insurance) submit electronically.

 Where do I see my BOC-3 after L&I receives it?